Skip to main content

 Consumers have another chance to opt out of enrollment when the utility sends the required notice prior to switching their energy supply to the aggregator.
 Consumers have seven days from the enrollment notice’s postmark to contact the utility to rescind without penalty.
 However, aggregation offers often do not have a termination fee and may allow customers to leave the program at any time.

-The Office of the Ohio Consumers’ Counsel’s (OCC’s) How to Make Wise Energy Choices fact sheet can help consumers decide between the standard offer, a marketer offer, or an aggregation.
+The Office of the Ohio Consumers’ Counsel’s (OCC’s) How to Make Wise Energy Choices fact sheet can help consumers decide between the standard offer, a marketer offer, or aggregation.

 Electric Do Not Aggregate list